shubhampandey3008/ChatMood/README.md

 ## :star: Features

-ChatMood provides various metrics and visualizations including:
+ChatMood offers a wide array of analytics and visualizations, including:

+- **Sentiment Score**: This is a quantification of the overall sentiment of the group chat, ranging from 0 (most negative) to 1 (most positive).
+This score reflects the mood of the conversation, giving you a sense of the tone and vibe in the group.
+- **Top Sentiment Scorers**: A bar graph showcasing the users with the highest sentiment scores, ranking them based on their positivity.
+This reveals the most positive contributors in the group.
-- **Basic chat statistics** including total messages, total words, total media, and total links.
+- **Basic Chat Statistics**: Including total messages, total words, total media, and total links.
+This gives you a quick rundown of the chat activity.
-- **Temporal analysis** with graphs of messages per month and average messages per day.
+- **Temporal Analysis**: Graphs of messages per month and average messages per day, providing a temporal view of chat activity.
-- **Activity analysis** mapping the number of messages per weekday and the busiest chat days.
+- **Activity Analysis**: Mapping the number of messages per weekday and the busiest chat days.
+This tells you when the group is most active.
-- **User analysis** with a bar graph of the most active users.
+- **User Analysis**: A bar graph of the most active users.
+This indicates who are the major contributors in the group.
-- **Word cloud** visualization of the most frequently used words.
+- **Word Cloud**: A visualization of the most frequently used words.
+This can highlight common topics or themes in the chat.
-- **Sentiment Analysis** scores from 0 (most negative) to 10 (most positive) for overall chat and individual users.

 ## :gear: Usage